How Paul McCartney’s ‘Band on the Run’ Became a Mishap-Laden Apex

 Many of Paul McCartney’s biggest fans will readily admit that he’s put out his share of clunkers over the years.
-However, his album ‘Band on the Run,’ which was released in December of 1973, is near-universally acknowledged as the best of his post-Beatles career.
+However, his Wings album Band on the Run, which was released on Dec.
+5, 1973, is almost universally acknowledged as the best of his post-Beatles career.

 For all the talk McCartney made of the idea of Wings as a band – albeit one with a distinct frontman calling all the shots – he had trouble keeping that dynamic together throughout Wings’ 10-year run.
-As they were about to begin recording, guitarist Henry McCullough and drummer Denny Seiwell quit the group, leaving Wings down to only three members: McCartney, his wife Linda, and guitarist Denny Laine.
+As they were about to begin recording their third record, guitarist Henry McCullough and drummer Denny Seiwell quit the group, leaving Wings down to only three members: McCartney, his wife Linda, and guitarist Denny Laine.
 It was a portent that things were not about to go as planned.

 In an attempt to shake things up after the first two uninspired Wings albums, McCartney decided to leave Britain and record at EMI’s studio in Lagos, Nigeria.
-The three of them, along with engineer Geoff Emerick, flew to Africa expecting a lush tropical resort, but instead found a poverty-stricken, disease-riddled nation run by a military dictatorship, in the middle of its rainy season, no less.
+The three of them, along with engineer Geoff Emerick, flew to Africa expecting a lush tropical resort, but instead found a poverty-stricken, disease-riddled nation run by a military dictatorship, and in the middle of its rainy season, no less.

 If that wasn’t bad enough, they endured a few crises during the six weeks they were in Lagos.
 While out walking one evening, Paul and Linda were robbed at knifepoint, with the thieves making off with his lyric sheets and demos in addition to their valuables.
 In the middle of a session, Paul collapsed from a bronchial spasm caused by too much smoking.
 The group also had to contend with Afrobeat legend and political activist Fela Kuti, who publicly accused McCartney of coming to Africa to exploit indigenous music.
 McCartney invited Kuti to the studio to play him the tapes and assure him that the music did not have African influences.

 Somehow, they managed to keep everything together.
 McCartney, whose skill at multiple instruments is well-documented, took over lead guitar and drum chores for the departed members.
 Still, the tension of the recording sessions was reflected in the first words of the album’s opener, which was also the title track.
-“Stuck inside these four walls / Sent inside forever / Never seeing no one nice again / Like you … / If we ever get out of here ” But McCartney’s perpetual optimism nonetheless won out, with them breaking free by the end of the song, never to be found.
+“Stuck inside these four walls / Sent inside forever / Never seeing no one nice again / Like you … / If we ever get out of here.”
+But McCartney’s perpetual optimism nonetheless won out, with them breaking free by the end of the song, never to be found.

 “When we got back home, people said, ‘Ah, out of adversity has been born a good album,’” McCartney reflected in 1998.
 “But I hate that theory.
 It may well be true, but that’s why I don’t like it.
 I hate the idea that you’ve got to sweat and suffer to produce something good.
-But it turned out successfully anyway.”
+But it turned out successfully, anyway.”

 The public agreed.
-It reached No. 1 on the charts and spawned three Top 10 singles (including ‘Helen Wheels,’ which was included on the U.S. release of the album over McCartney’s objections.)
-To date, ‘Band on the Run’ has sold seven million copies worldwide.
+Band on the Run reached No. 1 on the Billboard album chart and spawned three Top 10 singles – including "Helen Wheels," which was included on the U.S. release of the album over McCartney’s objections.
+To date, the album has sold some seven million copies worldwide.

-McCartney still has a high opinion of ‘Band on the Run.’
-Three of its songs — ‘Jet,’ ‘Let Me Roll It’ and the title track – have been a regular part of his concerts since his return to touring in 1989.
-In recent years, he has also added ‘Mrs. Vandebilt’ and ‘Nineteen Hundred and Eighty-Five’ to the setlist, making ‘Band on the Run’ better represented than any other post-Beatles album.
+McCartney still has a high opinion of Band on the Run.
+Three of its songs – "Jet," "Let Me Roll It" and the title track – have been a regular part of his concerts since his return to touring in 1989.
+He later added "Mrs. Vandebilt" and "Nineteen Hundred and Eighty-Five" to the setlist, making Band on the Run better represented than any other post-Beatles album.